| | |

 Black light theatres put on vibrant, energetic shows.

-On Good Friday, many shops and shopping centres open normal hours, including the largest shopping mall in Prague, Palladium.
+On Good Friday, most shops and shopping centres open normal hours, including the largest shopping mall in Prague, Palladium.
 Certain shops close or have limited opening hours.
+On Easter Monday, by law only small shops (up to 200 square metres) can open.
+Large stores are closed.

-EASTER SATURDAY (19th April) and EASTER SUNDAY (20th April) are normal days for sightseeing, entertainment and shopping in Prague.
+EASTER SATURDAY (4th April) and EASTER SUNDAY (5th April) are normal days for sightseeing, entertainment and shopping in Prague.
 Almost all places are open and tourist services operate as normal.

-The sights and tourist attractions are open; sightseeing tours and river cruises are running; restaurants and pubs are open normal hours; shops and shopping malls are open.
+The sights and tourist attractions are open; sightseeing tours and river cruises are running; restaurants and pubs open normal hours; shops and shopping malls are open.

-On Easter Sunday, some churches, including St. Vitus Cathedral at Prague Castle, open late and close early to visitors in preparation for Easter services.
+some churches, including St. Vitus Cathedral at Prague Castle, open late and close early to visitors in preparation for Easter services.

-HOLY WEEK (13th-20th April): In the week leading up to Easter, special religious services are held in churches all over Prague, including at St. Vitus Cathedral at Prague Castle.
+HOLY WEEK (29th March-5th April): During the week leading up to Easter, special religious services are held in churches all over Prague, including at St. Vitus Cathedral at Prague Castle. | | Plan for Easter 2026

-The Easter weekend is very busy in Prague.
 The best places and events tend to sell out in advance, so we recommend making reservations for the things you wish to do.

 For dining, you can view menus and make reservations in our restaurants section.